Jason Elinoff, M.D.

 Bethesda, MD 20892

-Dr. Jason Elinoff is currently an Assistant Clinical Investigator in the Clinical Center's Critical Care Medicine Department and serves as the co-director of the department's Critical Care Ultrasound Training Program.
+Dr. Jason Elinoff is currently a Tenure-Track Investigator in the NIH Clinical Center's Critical Care Medicine Department and serves as the Co-Director of the CCMD Translational Pulmonary Arterial Hypertension Program.

 Elinoff JM, Chen LY, Dougherty EJ, Awad KS, Wang S, Biancotto A, Siddiqui AH, Weir NA, Cai R, Sun J, Preston IR, Solomon MA, Danner RL.
 Spironolactone-induced degradation of the TFIIH core complex XPB subunit suppresses NF-κB and AP-1 signalling.
 Cardiovasc Res.
 2018;114(1):65-76.